(versión en español: pinchar aquí)

-- the data shown in Figure 3 of the study does NOT match the data contained in the two articles by De Luis et al. Data in Figure 3 is false.
+- the data shown in Figure 3 of the study does NOT match the data contained in the two articles by De Luis et al. Data in Figure 3 are false.

 - Studies from Luis et al. compare two high-carbohydrate diets, although they call one of them a low-carbohydrate.
 The name does not change the facts.

-I have not inspected the remaining articles included in Figure 3 of the meta-analysis.
+I have not analyzed the remaining articles included in Figure 3 of the meta-analysis.

 II.
 Figure 4